raghav-2408/AI_UNIT_5/TDL.md

 TD learning has proven to be a versatile and powerful approach in reinforcement learning, making it suitable for a wide range of applications

+For more content, refer the below link :
 <a>https://www.engati.com/glossary/temporal-difference-learning#:~:text=Temporal%20Difference%20Learning%20aims%20to,Dynamic%20Programming%20(DP)%20method.</a>